 Know what you want to do, but concerned your CV experience is weak?

-- Even in your MA year, it is not too late to build your CV if you are prepared to work hard, whether through regular part-time work, an internship, or QProjects, which offers a fantastic opportunity to volunteer for a charity to solve a particular organisational need.
+- Even in your MA year, it is not too late to build your CV if you are prepared to work hard, whether through regular part-time work, work-shadowing, an internship, or volunteering.

 - Book a 1:1 guidance appointment with a Careers Consultant to help identify gaps & craft a plan of action…

 Finally, the Basics:

 - Always personalise your CV & Cover letter to maximise relevance to each organisation.
 Consider mailing old-fashioned paper copies, more unusual and harder to ignore than an email!

 - Get CVs, Cover letters & Applications checked with an Applications Advisor in the Careers & Enterprise team, call us on 020 7882 8533 or drop in to WG3, Queen’s Building to book an appointment.

 - INTERVIEWS… visit QMUL Careers for more resources AND book a Mock Interview with a Careers Consultant by calling us on 020 7882 8533 or drop into WG3, Queens’ Building.